 Then I thought, “To this I will appeal: the years when the Most High stretched out his right hand.
 I will remember the deeds of the LORD; yes, I will remember your miracles of long ago.
 I will consider all your works and meditate on all your mighty deeds.”
 (NIV)

 What does this believer remember?
 God’s ways, his past miracles, his power among his believing people.
 Every Christian has a history with God Almighty.
 If not, then they are not Christian.
 All Christians have been saved by God.
 There is so much to remember!
-The older one grows, the greater these memories of times when God stepped in to help and to save.
+The older one grows, the greater in number are these memories of times when God stepped in to help and to save.
 For the poet in Psalm 77, it was the crazy crossing of the Red Sea that he remembers.
 For the guards at the tomb of Christ, it was that magnificent earthquake that released to freedom their no longer dead prisoner.
 For Jesus, it was when he came up from the waters of baptism and the dove of the Holy Spirit alighted on his head.
 For Peter, it was when an angel of the Lord silently broke the locks on the chains that bound him captive to the guards in Herod’s dungeon (Acts 12:1-11).

 We all have memories.
 Psalm 77 encourages us as believers not to remain in our feelings of fear and despair, but to make an instant withdrawal from the savings account of our past dealings with God.
 God’s nature and his love never change; he is eternal; so is his love for us.
 Because we remember all the times that God saved us in the past, we know that he will not fail us now.
 Weeping may last for the night, but joy comes in the morning.